malcolm-kee/kl-react/src/contents/meetup-checklist.md

 ### Marketing

+1. Facebook event is created with date.
 1. Meetup event is created with date.
+   - Add agenda and link to the Facebook event.
-   - Set RSVP start date to 2 weeks before event, as those RSVP so early probably just book the slot without proper consideration.
+   - Set RSVP limit to 1 so only event creator (organizer) will be the attendee.

 ## 2 Weeks Before